tomrndom/osf-website/src/pages/membership/join-the-open-infrastructure-foundation-1.md

 #### Foundation Member: Free

-The Foundation Member level has substantial responsibilities as a member of the OpenStack Foundation.
+The Foundation Member level has substantial responsibilities as a member of the Open Infrastructure Foundation.
 Here's a quick summary:

 <ul style="color:#133e68;"><li>Have a Profile on Foundation web properties</li>
 <li>Vote on Foundation Board Member Elections - Required*</li>